morrownr/USB-WiFi/home/How_to_Install_Firmware_for_Mediatek_based_USB_WiFi_adapters.md

 Note: The instructions in sections 1, 2 and 3 apply to PCIe cards as well as USB adapters.

 Note: Realtek rtw88 firmware is located [here](https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git/tree/rtw88).
-Copy the appropriate file(S) to `/lib/firmware/rtw88`.
+Copy the appropriate file(s) to `/lib/firmware/rtw88`.

 -----